Skyeward/cafe-data-generator/_README.txt

  - The API can occasionally fail, if not due to over-requesting then simply bandwidth limitations.
 Try again in a short while if this is the case.

+ - If all names are returning "Alan Smithee" in the csv file, set debug_mode to False in the get_random_names(order_count, True) call in generate_csv().

 IF USING EMULATED_CSV_GENERATOR:
 Some notes to bear in mind if using the version intended to emulate the IW original: